Peat Bogs Are Freakishly Good at Preserving Human Remains

 Advertisement

 Although the Tollund Man's skin didn't rot away, the mummification process did change its appearance and texture.
-Like the Cashel Man, the Haraldskjaer Woman and lots of other bog bodies, he's got quite a tan going on.
+Like the Cashel Man, the Haraldskjaer Woman and lots of other bog body finds, he's got quite a tan going on.

 Bog mummies often sport leathery, dark brown skin.
-(Some of them also have preserved hair that was dyed red after death.)
+(Some of them also have preserved hair that turned red after death.)
 This is most likely caused by sphagnan, a recently discovered polymer that seeps out of dead sphagnum moss.
-Leather is made through a process that strengthens the bonds between some of the natural fibers in animal hides.
-As a tanning agent, sphagnan has the same effect on human skin, rendering it tough and tea-colored.

 Advertisement

 But that's assuming the decalcification process doesn't altogether eliminate them.
-Lots of bog bodies have been found missing bones, and some of the mummies are totally boneless.
+Several bog bodies have been found missing bones, and some of the mummies are totally boneless.
 The latter are basically human-shaped bags of leathery skin wrapped around some pickled organs.

 Advertisement